maggie44/hivehealing/src/pages/about.md

 ## Empowering Communities for Resilience and Growth

-Welcome to The Healing Hive, a transformative organization dedicated to supporting individuals with chronic conditions such as PTSD, neurodiversities, autoimmune conditions, eating disorders, and general anxiety and depression.
+Welcome to The Hive, a transformative organization dedicated to supporting individuals with chronic conditions such as PTSD, neurodiversities, autoimmune conditions, eating disorders, and general anxiety and depression.
 With a deep understanding of the pressing need for care and resources, we strive to bridge the gap and create a positive impact in the lives of those affected.

 ## Our Mission: Empowering Women and Non-Binary Femmes

-At The Healing Hive, we believe in the power of women supporting other women and non-binary individuals.
+At The Hive, we believe in the power of women supporting other women and non-binary individuals.
 Our community-driven charity is built on the principles of trauma-informed care and peer support, creating a nurturing environment where everyone can thrive.
 We understand the unique experiences and obstacles faced by marginalized women and non-binary individuals, and we are committed to uplifting and empowering them through education, resources, and tailored support services.

 ## A Comprehensive Approach to Healing